 WebSocket Streaming

 Push-based, sub-second odds updates over WebSocket.
-Available on Pro tier and up.
-This page is the complete reference: connect URLs, auth shape, the snapshot-then-diff protocol, change-detection semantics, ping/pong cadence, and how to reconnect cleanly without losing state.
+Available on Business tier and up.
+This page is the complete reference: connect URLs, the three accepted auth forms, the snapshot-then-diff protocol, tier-aware coalescing semantics, ping/pong cadence, close codes, and clean reconnect strategy.

 Overview

 The WebSocket transport carries the same data as our REST endpoints, push-delivered.
-After connecting and authenticating, you receive one initial snapshot frame containing every event currently in scope.
-Then for as long as you stay connected, you receive update (diff) frames whenever any tracked price changes.
-We change-detect at the collector layer (88-90% skip rate), so the WebSocket pipe is silent on no-change cycles instead of flooding you with no-op frames.
+After connecting and authenticating, you receive a small connected envelope within ~1 ms, then an initial_state snapshot of every event currently in scope, then odds_update frames whenever any tracked price changes.
+We change-detect at the collector layer (88–90% skip rate), so the WebSocket pipe is silent on no-change cycles instead of flooding you with no-op frames.

 | URL | What it pushes |